archethic-foundation/archethic-docs/docs/participate/wallet/README.md

 - **Language Seed**: Allows to know if the seed phrase is composed of French or English words.
 - **Current Version**: Current version of the wallet app installed.
 - **Main Screen Current Page**: Current page selected on the main screen.
+- **Current version**: Current version of the installed application.

 The second group of information represents the sensitive elements related to security:
 - **Seed**: Allows to store the wallet seed needed to perform transactions on the Archethic blockchain.